Berlevåg Airport: Plans

-In the mid 2000s, Berlevåg Mayor Erik Brøske launched plans for an expansion of the airport, including both an expansion of the runway to at least 3000 m and the establishment of a helicopter base.
+In the mid-2000s, Berlevåg Mayor Erik Brøske launched plans for an expansion of the airport, including both an expansion of the runway to at least 3000 m and the establishment of a helicopter base.
 The former was aimed at fish export to Asia while the latter was aimed at shuttle traffic to future oil fields in the Barents Sea.
 Avinor stated in 2012 that they saw no reason to look further into these plans.

-Berlevåg Airport is located in an open flat area and therefore is among the most well-suited sites for construction of a new primary airport in Finnmark.
+Berlevåg Airport is located in an open flat area near the Barents Sea.
+Area somewhat prone to sea fog in the summer, but also a well-suited site for construction of a new primary airport in Finnmark.
 However, an expansion to 2000 m or longer will result in an all-new runway having to be built.
 The air distance to Båtsfjord Airport is only 39 km, so some suggested a combined airport, but the road distance is 91 km, needing 1½ hour, and road is prone to snow storms in winter.
 A 12 km tunnel would cut the distance to Båtsfjord by 30 km and make the road much more winter reliable, but that has been seen as too expensive.
 It could cost 1 billion NOK or more, compared with the 21 million (2013) annual subsidy of the airport.

+In 2016, a new airport was opened in Båtsfjord, abandoning the idea of a shared airport for the two towns Båtsfjord and Berlevåg.

 Avinor sees a problem in getting new aircraft of the size of the Dash 8-100 (39 seats) which can use the 800 meter runways, so they plan to use smaller planes with 19 seats when the Dash 8-100 retire.